-Week 10 is in the books and boy was it a thrilling one.
+Week 10 of the NFL regular season is in the books and boy was it a thrilling one.
 Kyler Murray‘s late-game heroics surely vaulted him back into the MVP discussion while Russell Wilson definitely took a step back.
 But that’s not why you’re here.
 You’re here for help filling out your lineup.

 We are in the final stretch of bye weeks.
 It’s a light one as Week 11 sees four teams on bye; the 49ers, Bears, Bills, and Giants.
 Then no teams are off in Week 12 before the Buccaneers and Panthers take a break in Week 13.
 But let’s help you replace Josh Allen, Stefon Diggs, and more in this week’s waiver wire.

 Usually, when we talk about injury replacements impacting the waiver wire, it’s at one of the skill positions.
 But New Orleans Saints quarterback Drew Brees is set to have an MRI after taking a big hit in the first half against the 49ers.
 If he misses time, Jameis Winston could be handed the keys to one of the most explosive offenses in the NFL; ranking fifth in points per game.

 Lest we forget, Winston threw a career-best 33 touchdown passes last season.
 He won’t be slinging it nearly as often or as far as he did in 2019 but he could be more efficient.
 If Brees’ reaction was any indication, he’ll miss next week against the Atlanta Falcons.
 They’re allowing the eighth-most fantasy points to quarterbacks and that’s with them coming off of their bye.
 Winston could earn a nice contract out this if it extends multiple weeks.